acyrus/Maven-Toys-Analysis/README.md

   monthlysales;
 ```

-8. What are the three best selling products within each of our stores?
+8. For each store, what are the three best selling products?
 ```
 SELECT
   st.store_name,